Janis White, PhD, CFCS, Chair:

 Ms. Smith has bachelor's and master's degrees in Vocational Home Economics from Sam Houston State University.
 She taught in Home Economics at Huntsville High School and was head of that department for 15 years, then served Huntsville Independent School District as Career and Technology Education Director for 16 years.
 For one-and-a-half years she served the Department of Family and Consumer Sciences as its Teacher Educator.
 For the past 4 years, she has been President and CEO of the local Huntsville-Walker County Chamber of Commerce.
 She continues to teach for the department on a part-time basis.

-Ms. Samantha Alexander has her Associate’s degree in Business Administration from Hill College.
-Before working at Sam Houston State University, Department of Family and Consumer Sciences, Samantha worked at Texas A&M University in College Station for 4 years as a Financial Specialist in Student Debt Management within the Student Business Services.
-In her spare time, she enjoys spending time with her family, riding her horses, competing at team roping’s, and shopping.
+Since graduating from Hill College with her Associate’s degree in Business Administration, Mrs. Samantha Kropik has worked at Texas A&M University in College Station for 4 years as a Financial Specialist in Student Debt Management within the Student Business Services.
+Mrs. Kropik is now the Administrative Associate/Assistant to the Chair for the Department of Family and Consumer Sciences at Sam Houston State University.
+In her spare time, she enjoys spending time with her family and friends, riding her horses, and shopping.

 Natalie D. Knesek, MS, CFCS: